Exchange SSL Certificate

 Microsoft Exchange 2007

-Exchange 2007 brought an entirely new dynamic to SSL certificate configuration by taking advantage of Subject Alternate Names and Unified Communications Certificates.
+Exchange 2007 brought an entirely new dynamic to SSL certificate configuration by taking advantage of Subject Alternate Names and Multi-Domain (SAN) Certificates.

 Consult our documentation for help knowing what names to include in your certificate and generating a CSR using the Powershell to make Exchange SSL Certificate process easier than it ever has before.
 Exchange 2007 SSL Main Page

 Microsoft Exchange 2003

 DigiCert's Exchange SSL certificates are compatible with all major browsers, mobile devices, and mail clients.